Skip to Main Content

 Cheapest car insurance in Florida for minimum coverage

 Like almost all states in the U.S., Florida has minimum insurance coverage requirements you must meet in order for you to be on the roads legally.
-Minimum coverage is designed to protect the other driver, their passengers and car if you are in an at-fault accident.
-It consists of property liability only, but bodily injury liability is also strongly recommended.
-When looking at the cheapest car insurance in Florida for minimum coverage, Geico stands out, with State Farm not far behind.
+Typically, minimum coverage is designed to financially protect the other driver, their passengers and their car if you are in an at-fault accident.
+However, Florida law does not require drivers to carry bodily injury liability coverage— each driver uses personal injury protection (PIP) if they are injured in an accident.
+When looking at the cheapest car insurance in Florida for minimum coverage, Geico and State Farm stand out.
 Both companies feature average rates that are below the state average.
 Allstate and Progressive also offer robust policy options at a reasonable price.

 $115